ices-taf/doc/procedure.md

 To make the task easier, and to measure the progress towards the goal, we divide it into many small steps.
-The procedure below applies equally to assessment coordinators and the TAF support team, except for step 1 :)
+The procedure below applies equally to assessment coordinators and the TAF support team, except for step 1 :cat:

-TAF support team, except for step 1 :wink:

-TAF support team, except for step 1 :smiley_cat:

-TAF support team, except for step 1 :cat:

-TAF support team, except for step 1 :fish:

-TAF support team, except for step 1 :sun_with_face:

-TAF support team, except for step 1 :balloon:

 TAF support team, Fifteen steps to get the 'core assessment' into TAF: